MatthewF.Wilson,Ph.D.

 I work on AI systems that solve real problems.
 Most of my projects fall into a few categories.

-RAG Systems and Knowledge Bases
+GraphRAG Systems and Knowledge Bases

 Most of my work involves building systems that let people query their own information.
 Maybe you have a large document library, a research corpus, internal wikis, or years of accumulated knowledge that's hard to search effectively.
-A well-built RAG system makes all of that accessible through natural language questions.
+A well-built GraphRAG system makes all of that accessible through natural language questions, including the connect-the-dots questions that plain vector search tends to miss.

 I pay a lot of attention to retrieval quality, because that's where most RAG systems fail.
 It doesn't matter how good your language model is if you're feeding it the wrong context.
-I also think carefully about chunking strategies, embedding choices, and prompt design, all of which affect whether you get useful answers or confident-sounding nonsense.
+GraphRAG helps by extracting entities and relationships from your documents and pairing a knowledge graph with the vector store, so the system can traverse connections instead of only matching on similarity.
+I think carefully about how the graph is built, how chunking and embedding choices play against it, and how the retrieval combines graph and vector signals.
+Get any of those wrong and you get confident-sounding nonsense.

 Workflow Automation